top of page

 This is a very relaxing and effective therapy, facilitating the body’s innate healing mechanisms to realign bony structures and release deep seated tension and trauma.

-Stress or Trigger point Photo.jpg
+Stress or Trigger points on dogs

 Need Further Help Deciding if PhysioMyDog Can Help Your Dog?